Adjusted Logo1

 1 (1)

-England boss Thomas Tuchel says he will look at how his team can use long throws, long balls and crosses to give them an edge.
+England manager Thomas Tuchel says he will explore how his team can use long throws, long balls, and crosses to gain an advantage.

-England are top of their World Cup qualifying group but there have been underwhelming performances so far under Tuchel, However, the head coach says he will be look at all avenues of attack to help the Three Lions towards success in north America next summer.
+England sit atop their World Cup qualifying group, but performances so far under Tuchel have been underwhelming.
+The head coach says he will examine all attacking options to help the Three Lions succeed in North America next summer.

 “I told you – the long throw-in is back, but we do not have a lot of time,” he said.

-Meanwhile, The Football Association of Serbia (FSS) has appealed to its supporters attending Tuesday’s match against England to avoid any behaviour that could lead to further sanction from FIFA, after they were fined almost £50,000 in June for “discrimination and racist abuse”.
+Meanwhile, The Football Association of Serbia (FSS) has appealed to its supporters attending Tuesday’s match against England to avoid any behavior that could lead to further sanctions from FIFA, after they were fined almost £50,000 in June for “discrimination and racist abuse”.

 In an open letter to supporters, the FSS has asked those attending the game against Thomas Tuchel’s side to “send out an image to the world that will make us all proud” in Tuesday’s World Cup qualifier in Belgrade.

-The Serbian FA has real concerns that, if there are further incidents, they could be forced to play future matches behind closed doors, with their upcoming qualifier against rivals Albania in October at greatest risk.
-Trouble during Albania’s home game against Serbia, also in June, led to FIFA fining the Albanian FA the equivalent of £150,000 and imposing a 20% capacity reduction for their next international.
+The Serbian FA expressed concern that further incidents could force future matches to be played behind closed doors, with the upcoming qualifier against Albania in October at greatest risk.
+Troubles during Albania’s home game against Serbia in June led to a £150,000 fine for the Albanian FA and a 20% capacity reduction for their next international fixture.

-There is a huge appetite in Belgrade for the game with England, with over 40,000 home supporters expected to attend despite the reduced capacity.
-It is the first time since the country gained independence from Montenegro in 2006 that the Three Lions have played there.
-“Our players will need strong support from the stands in that match,” the Serbian FA letter continued.
-“And the long queues from day one of ticket sales show that the Eagles will have their 12th player.
+Despite the reduced capacity, over 40,000 home supporters are expected to attend the game against England.
+It will be the first time the Three Lions have played in Serbia since the country gained independence from Montenegro in 2006.
+“Our players will need strong support from the stands in that match,” the Serbian FA letter said.
+“The long queues from day one of ticket sales show that the Eagles will have their 12th player.

-“Due to all the stated, and above all because the Football Association of Serbia is under UEFA and FIFA scrutiny, as well as the history of various incidents that have made us subject to UEFA and FIFA disciplinary measures – we appeal to supporters to send out an image to the world that will make us all proud.”
+“Due to all the stated reasons, and above all, because the Football Association of Serbia is under UEFA and FIFA scrutiny, as well as the history of various incidents that have made us subject to UEFA and FIFA disciplinary measures – we appeal to supporters to send out an image to the world that will make us all proud.”

 T3 300x60